-Global.asax is basically ASP.NET Application file.
-It’s a place to write code for Application-level events such as Application start, Application end, Session start and end, Application error etc. raised by ASP.NET or by HTTP Modules.
+Global.asax is basically an ASP.NET Application file.
+It’s a place to write code for Application-level events such as Application start, Application end, Session start and end, Application error, etc. raised by ASP.NET or by HTTP Modules.

 There is a good list of events that are fired but following are few of the important events in Global.asax:

 Application_Init occurs in case of application initialization for the very first time.